thomax/accolade/README.md

 - 1 - 100 fame
 - yall begin yo career with 50 fame
 - each participant places a bet, a percentage of current fame rounded down
-  - if you have 0 < score < 10, you're bet is 1
+  - if you have 1 < score < 20, you're bet is 1
-  - if you have zero score, your bet is 0
+  - if you have 1 score, your bet is 0
 - on victory, each winner keeps her fame and evenly divides the fame lost by the opponent(s)
   - if the the spoils can't be evenly divided, the one with the lowest fame get more
 - on defeat, each looser forfeits her fame to the opponents